 Under Washington University in St. Louis’s Intellectual Property (IP) policy, creators are required to disclose inventions made using significant university resources and/or pursuant to a research project funded through corporate, federal or other external sponsors.

 The discovery or creation of a new material (either a new manufactured product or a new composition or matter), a new process, a new use for an existing material, or any improvements of any of these.

-If you think you have discovered an invention with commercial possibility we encourage you to contact OTM as soon as possible and submit an invention online well in advance of making the invention public.
+If you think you have discovered an invention with commercial potential, submit an invention in advance of making the invention public.